By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 507|Page: 1|3 min read

 Superman and Me by Sherman Alexie is an autobiography that shows the personal experience of the author’s childhood as a vehicle to express the challenges faced by a Spokane Indian boy growing up in the reservations.
 The text shows the author's journey from learning to read and his experience growing up and overcoming the stereotypes faced by an Indian (Native American) in Washington.
 The key argument in the text is to inform the reader of the stereotype that Indians were unable to perform to Western standards.
-Therefore, were pushed to the margins of society to experience a specific type of poverty on the reservations.
-The standard of living was generally lower for those in the reservation, it was an enclosed world on the margins of society.
+Therefore, they were pushed to the margins of society to experience a specific type of poverty on the reservations.
+The standard of living was generally lower for those in the reservation, creating an enclosed world on the margins of society.

 Superman and Me succeed in its aim to inform the reader about the challenges faced by an Indian growing up.
 The author shows the reader his personal experience battling the stereotype and how he was able to overcome this and become a successful writer.
 However, the author also shows the reader that this stigma still exists today.
 As the author teaches young Indian children, he sees children who are just like him battling to overcome the stereotype.
 However, he also sees others conforming to the stereotype inside the classroom in order to fit in.
+This ongoing struggle highlights the importance of education as a means of empowerment and societal change, and it emphasizes the need for continued efforts to break down stereotypes and promote equality.

 Browse our vast selection of original essay samples, each expertly formatted and styled